Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 implementing all the latest best practices and SOTA features such as

 - GPU, Multi GPU, TPU training
-- Multi node training
+- Multi-node training
 - Auto logging
 - ...
 - Gradient accumulation

 c.
-Less error prone
+Less error-prone
 ===================

 Why re-invent the wheel?